Neodymium magnets are available with a wide variety of coating and plating options.

 Zinc is typically applied as a single layer coating.
 It offers great performance as a corrosion resistant coating and is also economically priced.
 As the zinc starts to oxidize, it forms a layer of zinc oxide which helps to protect the magnet.

-Gold coating is available as a very thin layer of 24k gold applied on top of a nickel coating.
-This type of coating is generally seen in magnetic therapy applications.
+Gold plated neodymium magnets are available with a very thin layer of 24k gold applied on top of a nickel coating.
+This type of gold-coated magnet is generally seen in magnetic therapy applications.

 Silver plating is popular for medical applications.
 Silver plating exhibits good corrosion resistance, is biocompatible and inherently resistant to bacteria.